What Is Winmail.dat? Outlook TNEF File Explained

 Key Point: Only Microsoft Outlook and Exchange can natively read TNEF format.
 This is why recipients using Gmail, Apple Mail, or other email clients see the mysterious winmail.dat file.

 Need to open one now?
-See the iPhone winmail.dat opening steps.
+Follow the iPhone winmail.dat opening guide, or compare private iPhone viewer options.

 Technical Specifications